humanmade/authorship/README.md

 This endpoint allows:

-* Searching all users who can be assigned to content
+* Searching all users who can be attributed to content
 * Creating guest authors

 ## authorship property

 This property is added to the endpoint for all post types that have post type support for `author`.
-This field is readable and writable and accepts an array of user IDs assigned to the post.
+This field is readable and writable and accepts an array of user IDs attributed to the post.

 ## WP-CLI

-The following WP-CLI commands and flags are available:
+The following WP-CLI flags are available:

 ## --authorship flag